 What do you mean no?!

-The Ring Doorbell range (including the Ring Doorbells 1-3, the 3 Plus, the Pro and the Elite) and the Ring Smart Camera range (which includes the Indoor Cam, a range of Stick-up Cams and also light-based cameras) both offer video capability in the same way:
+The Ring Doorbell range (which includes the Ring Doorbells 1-4, the 3 Plus, the Wired, Pro 1/2 and the Elite) and the Ring Smart Camera range (which includes the Indoor Cam, a range of Stick-up Cams and also light-based cameras) both offer video capability in the same way:

 - Live View: this is where you login to the Ring app (on a mobile phone, or a computer) and you see the video capture of your Ring device – whether it’s a view of your front door (via a Ring Doorbell) or anywhere else on your property (via a Ring Smart Cam).